jaemin-shin/FedBalancer/README.md

 seed 0 # basic random seed
 update_frac 0.01  # min update fraction in each round, round fails when fraction of clients that successfully upload their is not less than "update_frac" -> fixed to 0.01 in our experiments

-aggregate_algorithm SucFedAvg # choose in [SucFedAvg, FedAvg], please refer to models/server.py for more details.
-In the configuration file, SucFedAvg refers to the "FedAvg" algorithm described in https://arxiv.org/pdf/1602.05629.pdf -> this is fixed to SucFedAvg in our experiments
+aggregate_algorithm SucFedAvg # fixed to SucFedAvg in our experiments, SucFedAvg refers to the "FedAvg" algorithm described in https://arxiv.org/pdf/1602.05629.pdf

-### ----- NOTE! below are advanced configurations.
-### ----- Strongly recommend: specify these configurations only after reading the source code.

-# compress_algo grad_drop # gradiant compress algorithm, choose in [grad_drop, sign_sgd], not use if commented
-# structure_k 100
-## the k for structured update, not use if commented, please refer to the arxiv for more

-# qffl True # whether to apply qffl(q-fedavg) and params needed, please refer to the ICLR'20 (https://arxiv.org/pdf/1905.10497.pdf) for more
-# qffl_q 5

-## parameters related to Oort client selection method, please refer to the OSDI'21 (https://www.usenix.org/conference/osdi21/presentation/lai) for more
-oort True # whether to apply oort or not
-# oort_pacer True # whether to apply oort-pacer or not
-# oort_pacer_delta 10
-# oort_blacklist True # whether to apply oort's client blacklisting or not
-# oort_blacklist_rounds

 ### ----- NOTE! below are configurations for our baselines.
-### ----- Strongly recommend: specify these configurations only after reading the source code.

 ## parameters to configure deadlines
 # ddl_baseline_fixed True # True if experiment uses fixed deadline
 # ddl_baseline_fixed_value_multiplied_at_mean 1.0 # In our experiments, the deadline is sampled as mean of clients' round completion times.
 This parameter indicates the multiplication factor at the sampled deadline.
-If 1.0, the mean is just used, and this becomes the 1T experiment.
-If 2.0, 2.0 x mean is used, and this becomes the 2T experiment.
+If 1.0, the mean is used, and this becomes the 1T experiment in our paper.
+If 2.0, 2.0 times mean is used, and this becomes the 2T experiment in our paper.
-# ddl_baseline_smartpc False # True if SmartPC or Wait-For-All experiment.
+# ddl_baseline_smartpc False # True if using SmartPC (SPC) or Wait-For-All (WFA) as a deadline configuration method.
 # ddl_baseline_smartpc_percentage 0.8 # Specifies the portion of clients that will successfully send the result at a round.
-If 0.8, this indicates SmartPC experiment.
-If 1.0, the round waits for every clients to end, and this is Wait-For-All experiment.
+If 0.8, this indicates SmartPC (SPC) experiment in our paper.
+If 1.0, the round waits for every clients to end, and this is Wait-For-All (WFA) experiment in our paper.

 ## fedprox parameters
-# fedprox True # whether to apply fedprox and params needed, please refer to the sysml'20 (https://arxiv.org/pdf/1812.06127.pdf) for more details
+# fedprox True # whether to apply fedprox and params needed, please refer to T. Li et al., MLSys'20 (https://arxiv.org/pdf/1812.06127.pdf) for more details
-# fedprox_mu 0.5
+# fedprox_mu 0.0

 ## sample selection baseline parameters
-# ss_baseline True
+# ss_baseline True # whether to apply sample selection baseline from our paper, please refer to configs/femnist/femnist_sampleselection_baseline.cfg when running this experiment

 ## Other paraemeters
-global_final_time 500000 # the experiment terminates if the time in the experiment exceeds the global_final_time
+global_final_time 300000 # the experiment terminates if the time in the experiment exceeds the global_final_time
 # global_final_test_accuracy 0.9 # the experiment terminates if the test accuracy exceeds the global_final_test_accuracy
-# output_path /path/to/your/preferred/directory # path to save experiment output files -- attended clients and clients info

 ### ----- NOTE! below are configurations for FedBalancer.
 ### ----- Strongly recommend: please refer to our paper when configuring below parameters.